School Direct PGCE

 This is a fee-paying programme open to high quality graduates and leads to the qualification of PGCE (with Masters credits) and award of QTS.

 - Additional PGCE accreditation with 60 Masters credits

 - Student loan available to cover fees and maintenance (repayable when employed)

 - If you have a ‘B’ grade or above for A-level Mathematics then you are eligible for our ‘Primary with Mathematics’ programme.
 This generates a grant to cover additional specialist training in the subject and can be undertaken alongside a PGCE.
 Click here to see full details.

 - Gradual increase of teaching hours over a year

 - Weekly professional studies sessions

-- Additional training sessions delivered by Roehampton University
+- Additional training sessions delivered by The University of Roehampton

 - Expectation of employment within the partnership